@GwtCompatible(serializable=true, emulated=true) public class LinkedListMultimap<K,V> extends Object implements ListMultimap<K,V>, Serializable

 The hash code of a multimap is defined as the hash code of the map view,

-as returned by Multimap.asMap()
+as returned by Multimap.asMap().

-.Copyright © 2010-2013.
+toString on the map returned by Multimap.asMap().Copyright © 2010-2013.
 All Rights Reserved.